jpsca/jinjax/docs/motivation.md

 When writing Python, we aim for the code to be easy to understand and test.
 However, we often forget all of that when writing templates that don't even meet basic standards: long methods, deep conditional nesting, and mysterious variables everywhere.

-Components are way cooler than the HTML soup tag of server-side rendered templates.
-They make it very clear what arguments they take and how they can render.
-More than anything, components are modular: markup, logic, and relevant styles all in one package.
-You can copy and paste them between projects, and you can share them with other people.
+Components are far superior to the HTML soup tag approach of server-side rendered templates.
+They clearly specify what arguments they accept and how they render.
+More importantly, components are modular: markup, logic, and relevant styles all in one package.
+You can easily copy and paste them between projects and share them with others.

 This means a community has formed around sharing these components.
 Now you can easily find hundreds of ready-to-use components—some of them very polished—for every common UI widget, even the "complex" ones, like color-pickers.
 The big problem is that you can only use them with React (and Vue components with Vue, etc.) and in a single-page application.

-Jinja is about bringing that innovation back to server-side-rendered applications.
+JinjaX is about bringing that innovation back to server-side-rendered applications.

 ## Not quite there: Jinja macros